Janisroz/Rock-Paper-Scissors/README.md

 - Option to play with a friend rather than just against the computer
 - A leaderboard could be implemented to allow users to compete against each other

+## Technologies

+- HTML
+    - Website structure and content was developed using HTML

+- CSS
+    - Website styling, design and responsiveness was developed using CSS

+- FontsFree
+    - [https://fontsfree.net/](https://fontsfree.net/) was used to download the Signika Negative font that was used for the headings throughout the site

+- Favicon.io

+    - [https://favicon.io/](https://favicon.io/) was used to create the favicon image Code Anywhere

+- Code Anywhere
+    - Code Anywhere was used as the IDE to develop the website

+- GitHub
+    - GitHub was used to store the source code and also deploy the website on Git Pages

+- Git
+    - Was used to commit and push code throughout development

 ## Testing

 ### Testing Strategy

 Two methods of testing were implemented throughout the development of this website.
 The first was continuous testing that was carried out throughout the projects.
 This was utilized in both the JavaScript and also in the CSS.
 In the CSS testing was continuously performed in order to ensure all elements were as user friendly as possible and adhered to the design scheme.
 Continuous testing was especially important in the JavaScript and testing was constantly performed in order to ensure that the logic was being executed correctly and all functions were working how and when they were expected.

-The second method of testing was a more formal approach in which the site was brought through validators and other tools in order to ensure all code was iplemented as efficiently and user friendly as possible.
+The second method of testing was a more formal approach in which the site was brought through validators and other tools in order to ensure all code was implemented as efficiently and user friendly as possible.

+### Responsiveness

+All stages of the website were constantly tested throughout development to ensure responsiveness was maintained throughout from the screen width of 280px and up.
+The site was tested on Chrome, Firefox and Opera browsers

+- The website was also tested across multiple mobile devices to ensure responsivity remained consistent throughout

 ### Validator Testing